pulumi/docs/pulumi-hugo/themes/default/content/blog/scaling-apps-across-multiple-regions/index.md

 ## The Pulumi Solution

-Pulumi gives you the ability to manage multiple regions and their deployments.
-This approach can be fully achieved with Pulumi Stacks.
-You can use **Pulumi stacks** to set different regions you want to deploy to and switch those stacks when you need to deploy.
-Stacks are the backbone for organizing deployments across different phases of development.
-They provide a way to organize and segregate resources and configurations for distinct deployment scenarios, such as development, staging, and production.
+Pulumi Stacks are flexible enough to do more than merely plan deployments across different stages of development.
+You may better control infrastructure orchestration with them as an adaptable tool for managing deployments in a variety of circumstances.
+Consider how Pulumi Stacks can be used effectively in the following ways:

+- **Deploying across environments:** You can use stacks to transition between development, staging, and production environments.
+Stacks allow diverse configurations to be maintained throughout these contexts.

+- **Deploying to Different Regions:** You can use stacks to effortlessly manage deployments in multiple regions (e.g. westus2, westeurope, northeurope etc.).
+This enables you to scale your infrastructure across geographical locations while maintaining a centralized and consistent approach to resource allocation.

+- **Deploying to Different Cloud Provider Accounts:** Stacks can also be used to automate deployments across several cloud provider accounts.
+Even when working with different cloud platforms, your deployment process can be unified and consistent.

 Pairing Pulumi Stacks with ESC (Environments, Secrets, and Configuration) results in a flexible deployment strategy.
 The combination empowers users to segregate configurations for each environment, manage secrets securely, and maintain a centralized store for configuration data.
 This ensures a clean separation of concerns, contributing to improved security and maintainability in multi-environment deployments.
 ESC is a pivotal aspect of managing stacks.
 The idea is to store configuration settings separately from your code, ensuring that each stack has configuration values tailored to its specific needs.

+In the upcoming demonstration, we'll illustrate how to deploy applications across diverse environments and regions.
 To create and manage stacks for different regions, you can go through the following steps:

 ### Define Regions and Stacks

-A strategy if you want to deploy to three regions: `production westus2`, `production westeurope`, and `staging southeastasia`, is to create three corresponding stacks, namely: `Pulumi.prodwu2.yaml`, `Pulumi.prodwe.yaml`, and `Pulumi.stagingsea.yaml`.
-Each stack will contain configurations specific to its region.
+Let's look at an example of deploying to three distinct regions — `production westus2`, `production westeurope`, and `staging southeastasia` — using stacks.
+In this scenario, we will use three specific stacks: `Pulumi.prodwu2.yaml`, `Pulumi.prodwe.yaml`, and `Pulumi.stagingsea.yaml`.
+Each stack serves not only to organize deployments across different environments but also to cater to the unique configurations required for specific regions.

 You can create your stacks by running: